wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-mongodb-template.md

 In particular, the following linked templates will be used for this deployment:

 -	**Shared-resource.json**: Contains the definition of all resources that will be shared across the deployment.
-Examples are storage accounts used to store VM’s OS disks and virtual networks.
+Examples are storage accounts used to store VM's OS disks and virtual networks.
 -	**Jumpbox-resources.json**: When enabled, is responsible for deploying all resources related to the Jumpbox VM, the one with a public IP address that can be used to access MongoDB cluster from public network.
 -	**Arbiter-resources.json**: When enabled, this template deploys an arbiter member in the MongoDB cluster.
-An arbiter doesn’t contain data, but is used when a replica set contains an even number of nodes to manage primary elections.
+An arbiter doesn't contain data, but is used when a replica set contains an even number of nodes to manage primary elections.
 -	**Member-resources-Dx.json**: Specifies resource templates that are effectively deploying MongoDB nodes.
 A specific file will be used based on the selected t-shirt size definition, where each file will only differ by the number of attached disks for each node.
 -	**Mongodb-ubuntu-install.sh**: A bash script file invoked by CustomScriptForLinux extension on every node in the cluster.
 Responsible for mounting and formatting data disks, and installing MongoDB bits on the node.